mehdisafari77/Slack-Clone-v2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Gif of Website

+## Description
+This is a slack clone chatting app with channel creation features, google authentication, redux, and real time messaging with firebase.

 ## Available Scripts

 In the project directory, you can run: